AtomicRocketEntertainment/We-Got-Hacked--ENG-/README.md

-English version of the We Got Hacked repository.
-If you're looking for the source code, please access the [Portuguese repository](https://github.com/AtomicRocketEntertainment/We-Got-Hacked/tree/main), which receives frequent updates.
+This is the english repository of the We Got Hacked game.
+If you're looking for the source code or the portuguese repository, please click [here](https://github.com/AtomicRocketEntertainment/We-Got-Hacked/tree/main).
 Currently, the game does not have an English translation, but we plan to add one in the future.

 ![logo-we-got-hacked](https://github.com/AtomicRocketEntertainment/We-Got-Hacked/blob/main/Imagens/logo-we-got-hacked.png)